 Joetta Maue is a highly skilled and diversified arts educator, full time artist, curator, and arts writer.

-Joetta lives in New England with her husband, son, and 2 cats.
+Joetta lives in New England with family.